vsbuffalo/scidataflow/README.md

 The [SciDataFlow
 manuscript](https://academic.oup.com/bioinformatics/article/40/1/btad754/7511845)
 has been published in *Bioinformatics*.
-If you use SciDataFlow, please consider citing it: V. Buffalo, SciDataFlow: A Tool for Improving the Flow of Data through Science.
+If you use SciDataFlow, please consider citing it:

+    V. Buffalo, SciDataFlow: A Tool for Improving the Flow of Data through Science.
     Bioinformatics (2024), doi:10.1093/bioinformatics/btad754.

+The BibTeX entry can be accessed by clicking "Cite this repository" on the right side of the [main GitHub repository page](https://github.com/vsbuffalo/scidataflow).

 ## Documentation